 1st degree felony if aggravated assault is committed against:

 Note: State laws are constantly changing - please contact a Texas criminal defense attorney or conduct your own legal research to verify the state law(s) you are researching.

-Have a Texas Attorney Evaluate Your Criminal Case
+Have a Texas Attorney Evaluate Your Criminal Case for Free